MA133 Differential Equations

 Assumed knowledge: A-level mathematics or equivalent, in particular Calculus

 Useful background: Proficiency with Mechanics from Maths A-level, or having taken Physics A-level, useful but not essential, we will cover necessary topics from first principles

-Synergies: This module leads on to any module using differential or partial differential equations, most immediately MA134 Geometry and Motion in Term 2
+Synergies: This module supports any module using differential or partial differential equations

 Leads to: The following modules have this module listed as assumed knowledge or useful background:

 - MA269 Asymptotics and Integral Transforms